DinaPapsujevica/MP3-TheBookClub/README.md

 As a first time visitor, I want
 - to immediately understand what is the purpose of this website
 - to see the content without being register
-- to be able to see the content by Categories
+- to be able to see the Categories
 - to be able to register easily without needing to input a lot of personal information
 - to see that website is active and when is the latest book review added